 How To Choose A Nose Ring

 Who knew that buying a nose ring came with so many decisions?
-Fortunately, AlluringBody has done all of the research for you.
-Here's how to select the perfect look, fit, and materials.
+Fortunately, Alluringbody has done all of the research for you.
+Here's how to select the perfect size, metal, and fit.

-When determining the right diamond size for you, take into account your personal taste, work environment, and facial features.
+Take into account your personal taste, work environment, and facial features when choosing a diamond size.
+Our 1.2mm diamond is ideal for a conservative workplace or if you want a tiny bit of sparkle.
+The 1.6mm Perfect Diamond Nose Stud is aptly named because it really is the perfect size for most people and still relatively discrete.
 If you enjoy sporting large pieces of jewelry, you'll be happiest with a larger diamond, like our bold diamond nose stud.
 Also consider the size of your nose.
 Our 2mm diamond may overwhelm a smaller nose, whereas the 1.2mm diamond may go unnoticed on a more prominent nose.
-Our 1.6mm perfect diamond nose stud is aptly named because it really is the perfect size for most people.
 If you are still undecided, keep in mind that nose rings are like any other kind of jewelry; one may not fit all of your needs.
 Many customers order a selection that reflect their changing activities and moods.

 The proper post length (the length of the part inside your nose) can keep a nose screw from flipping around, or a help a nose pin lay flat on the nose.
 Through years of research and conversations with our customers, we developed a standard length that fits most people.
 A proper fit should be comfortable and have a little room for the natural expansion and contraction of your nostrils.
 It shouldn't be tight or so loose that it hits your septum.